oppia/oppia-web-developer-docs/Running-jobs-in-production.md

-# Instructions for getting a job into production

 ## Running your job on the test server

 Before a MapReduce job can be run in production, it must first be tested on the Oppia test server.